 Jesus College, founded out of the ancient nunnery of St Radegund in 1496, has a long and rich tradition of church music.
-It is distinctive in maintaining two choirs: the Chapel Choir, with its centuries of tradition, which is made up of boy choristers and adult male singers; and the College Choir, formed in 1982, which has female undergraduates for its top line.
-The adult male singers form the ‘back row’ for both choirs.
+It is distinctive in maintaining two choirs: the Chapel Choir, with its centuries of tradition, which is made up of boy choristers and adult lower voices; and the College Choir, formed in 1982, which has female voices for its top line.
+The ‘back row’ remains the same for both choirs.
 Each choir has developed a distinctive reputation and repertoire, whilst combining for key events and large-scale projects.
 In addition to the weekly schedule of choral services, members of the Choirs enjoy concerts, recordings, broadcasts and foreign tours.

 The Chapel Choir